-Prevention of domestic violence and early identification and treatment of victims would likely benefit all healthcare systems in the long run and would eliminate much pain and suffering for survivors of IPV.
+Prevention of domestic violence and early identification and treatment of victims eliminates much pain and suffering for survivors and benefits all healthcare systems in the long run.

 Prevention is something everyone can participate in.
 Empowerment should be the guiding force behind victim advocacy and is something all healthcare professionals can promote.
 Remember to always:

 Communities also benefit from advocacy activities.
-Healthcare providers may be able to do one or more of the following:
+Healthcare professionals may be able to do one or more of the following:

-Our society is dealing with what has been called an epidemic level of violence in daily life.
-Healthcare professionals can make a critical difference in the progress toward ending this costly, destructive epidemic and halting the transmission of violence from generation to generation.
-By being alert to the possibility of domestic abuse in patients of every age, race, and socioeconomic group, the victims of abuse can be identified, protected, and assisted in resolving their situation.
+Domestic violence, in any form, diminishes human beings.
+Children, the future of our society, are all too often witnesses of this abuse and suffer irreparable damage from the exposure.
+Healthcare professionals can make a critical difference in ending this costly, destructive epidemic and halting the transmission of violence from generation to generation.
+By being alert to the possibility of domestic abuse in patients of every age, race, cultural, and socioeconomic group, nurses can identify, protect, and assist victims in resolving their situations.

 National Domestic Violence Hotline

 Acierno R, Hernandez MA, Amstadter AB, Resnick HS, Steve K, Muzzy W, & Kilpatrick DG.
 (2010).
 Prevalence and correlates of emotional, physical, sexual, and financial abuse and potential neglect in the United States: the national elder mistreatment study.
 American Journal of Public Health, 100(2), 292–7.

 Associated Press-MTV.
 (2009).
 A thin line: 2009 AP-MTV digital abuse study.
 Retrieved from http://www.research.ATHINLINE.org.